-AR EAS TO PROBE EVIDENCE EXPECTED 2.1 Is the Business Case still valid?
-Confirmation that the business case still fits with the organisation's strategic objectives and priorities, is achievable and affordable ■ Confirmation of ongoing stakeholder commitment Confirmation that the business owner is committed to the business case.
-2.2 Are the business benefits being realised as set out in the business case?
-Did the organisation achieve more or less than expected?
-Findings from Post Implementation Review/post- project review or equivalent major review, including project success criteria met; project performance criteria and key performance indicators (including Design Quality Indicators) met or exceeded; whole-life value targets achieved Contribution to programme/project benefits (as appropriate) and strategic outcomes tracked ■ Updated benefits capture plans compared with Gateway Reviews 3 and 4 Assessment of benefits in current operating regime using the benefits measurement basis confirmed Gateway Review 4 Anticipated future benefits.
-2.3 Have the needs of the business, end-users or ■ Comparison of current business and end-user needs with those identified in Gateway Reviews 3 and 4 stakeholders changed?
-Periodic reviews of business and end-user needs and a projection of future changes.
-2.4 Have all the governance Operational communications strategy and stakeholder issues been addressed?
-These include: Updated Communications Plan and Issues Log the statutory process; communications; external relations; environmental issues, personnel.
-Governance structure including representatives of key stakeholders reciprocated in both client and provider organisation.
-Issues escalated to the appropriate level in client and provider organisations to ensure resolution ■ Empowerment given to people who are required to make decisions Representatives of stakeholders involved appropriately.
+AREAS TO PROBE EVIDENCE EXPECTED 2.1 Is the Business Case still valid?
+Confirmation that the Business Case still fits with the organisation's strategic objectives and priorities, is achievable and whole of life costs are affordable ■ Confirmation of ongoing stakeholder commitment Confirmation that the business owner is committed to the Business Case.
+2.2 Are the business benefits being realised as set out in Findings from PIR /post- project review or equivalent major review, including the Business Case?
+Will the organisation achieve more ■ project success criteria met; or less than expected? project performance criteria and key performance indicators (including Design Quality Indicators) met or exceeded; ■ whole-life value targets achieved Contribution to programme/project benefits (as appropriate) and strategic outcomes tracked Updated benefits capture plans compared with Gateway Reviews 3 and 4 Assessment of benefits in current operating regime using the benefits measurement basis confirmed Gateway Review 4 Anticipated future benefits.
+2.3 Have the needs of the business, end-users or Comparison of current business and end-user needs with those identified in Gateway Reviews 3 and 4 Plans or processes in place to deal with any variation in business, user or stakeholder needs Periodic reviews of business and end-user needs and a projection of future changes.
+2.4 Have all the business issues which initiated the project been addressed? ■ Formal sign-off of acceptance criteria exist Statutory, environmental and other external obligations satisfied End-users and stakeholder agree the issues have been resolved.